KaranSinghDev/A-Distributed-Cache-Sys/README.md

 python chaos_test.py
 ```

-Upon successful completion, you will see a `✅ CHAOS TEST PASSED ✅` message.
+Upon successful completion, you will see a `✅ CHAOS TEST PASSED ✅` message and the data for the graph will be generated.

 ### 3. Run the Performance Benchmark